-Your aged care fees do not stay the same for your time in care.
+Your aged care fees and contributions do not stay the same for your time in care.
 They will change over time because of:

-- changes to your care needs - changes to your financial circumstances - indexation of aged care fees and thresholds - reaching annual or lifetime caps on certain fees.
+- changes to your financial circumstances

+- indexation of aged care fees and thresholds

+- reaching lifetime caps on certain fees.